piccolbo/piccolbo.github.io/_posts/2018-04-13-a-simple-loss-function-for-multi-task-learning-with-keras-implementation-part-2.markdown

 good performance.
-Not only are they laborious to operate, but they can also get us lost in Andrew Gelman's so-called [Garden of Forking Paths](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.709.5937&rep=rep1&type=pdf), whereby overfitting can occur more or less uintentionally.
+Not only are they laborious to operate, but they can also get us lost in Andrew Gelman's so-called [Garden of Forking Paths](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.709.5937&rep=rep1&type=pdf), whereby overfitting can occur more or less unintentionally.
 The importance of this is starting to be [recognized](https://twitter.com/goodfellow_ian/status/978342148402593792) by the most alert members of the ML community, but is a well established theme